Louis Iasiello

-He is a well known Just War theorist, For 18 months after his retirement from the Navy, he was the president of Washington Theological Union.
-He accepted a position as a Professor of Humanities at Pontifical College Josephinum in Columbus, Ohio, in 2010.
+He is a well known Just War theorist.
+For 18 months after his retirement from the Navy, he was the president of Washington Theological Union.
+He accepted a position as a professor of humanities at Pontifical College Josephinum in Columbus, Ohio, in 2010.
+In 2024 he accepted the position of Academic Dean at Mount St. Mary's Seminary in Emmitsburg, Maryland.

 Background and education

 Iasiello grew up in Staten Island, New York.
-He is an alumnus of St. Bonaventure University (1972), with a bachelor's degree in History.
+He is an alumnus of St. Bonaventure University (1972), with a bachelor's degree in history.
 He has earned graduate degrees from Niagara University (Education) (1973), the Washington Theological Union (Divinity) (1977), the Naval War College (National Security and Strategic Studies) (1991), Salve Regina College (International Relations) (1992), and a PhD from Salve Regina University (2003).
 His doctoral thesis was titled Jus in bello: Key issues for a contemporary assessment of just behavior in war.

 Career

 Iasiello was received into the Order of Friars Minor in August 1973 and is a member of the Franciscan Friars of Holy Name Province.
 After his ordination as a deacon, he worked in Anapolis, Brazil.
 He was ordained to the priesthood on 13 May 1978, and was assigned to a Franciscan parish serving the Hispanic community in the Bronx.
 He then became the head of the Modern Languages department at Bishop Timon High School in Buffalo, New York.